meshery-extensions/meshery-extensions-packages/README.md

     5. `/assets/kanvas/getting-started/`: Stores images used in the Kanvas Getting Started section in webp format.

-### Function 2: Layer5 Cloud Remote Provider Packages
+### Function 2: Meshery Cloud Remote Provider Packages
-Access Layer5 Cloud at https://cloud.layer5.io
+Access Meshery Cloud at https://cloud.meshery.io

 **Relevant Directories**
-- `/email`: Contains html emails templates, svgs/png to be used for emails sent for `layer5-cloud` and other newsletter html templates.
+- `/email`: Contains html emails templates, svgs/png to be used for emails sent for `meshery-cloud` and other newsletter html templates.
 - See the aftifacts under each [Release](https://github.com/meshery-extensions/meshery-extensions-packages/releases).

 ### Function 3: Images taken by Kanvas Snapshots